nuts-foundation/nuts-node/docs/pages/technology/security_model.rst

       - Providing secure defaults for configuration.
       - Providing "strict mode" which disallows unsafe configuration.
 - Protecting against leaking private key material.
-   - Private keys should be kept secure, since a leak compromises a vendor's presence on the Nuts network.
+   - Private keys should be kept secure, since a leak compromises a party's presence on the Nuts network.
    - Implemented by:
       - Storing keys in a secure storage (e.g. Hashicorp Vault).
       - Not allowing private keys to be exported, only to be created and used (signing/encrypting).